Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Starbucks Reserve coffee program sells single-origin flavors.
 It sells these flavors at its high-end Starbucks coffee bars and roasteries.

-This program is for coffee connoisseurs who prefer specific flavors.
+This program is designed for coffee connoisseurs who prefer specific flavor profiles.

-The company buys coffee beans for Starbucks Reserve from a particular farm or area for each batch.
+The company purchases coffee beans for Starbucks Reserve from a specific farm or region for each batch.
 Each location sells its reserve coffee in small batches.

 You can check out this complete article to learn more about Starbucks Reserve and how it differs from a regular Starbucks store.